SAP-archive/sap-iot-smart-bagger-scenario/README.md

 ## Installation

-As the source code needs to be deployed in cloud platform account, Please follow the typical approach for managing source code, [Building MTA applications](https://help.sap.com/viewer/58746c584026430a890170ac4d87d03b/Cloud/en-US/9f778dba93934a80a51166da3ec64a05.html) and [Deploying MTA applications](https://github.com/cloudfoundry-incubator/multiapps-cli-plugin#usage) to cloud platform.
+As the source code needs to be deployed with an SAP Cloud Platform account, Please follow the typical approach for managing source code, [Building MTA applications](https://help.sap.com/viewer/58746c584026430a890170ac4d87d03b/Cloud/en-US/9f778dba93934a80a51166da3ec64a05.html) and [Deploying MTA applications](https://github.com/cloudfoundry-incubator/multiapps-cli-plugin#usage) to SAP Cloud Platform.

 ## Configuration